Greek Walking Adventure

 This relaxed day starts with a walking tour of the ancient Venetian town of Rethymno and it’s fortress, followed by lunch in one of the scenic squares.

-In the afternoon we take a gentle hike in the countryside not far from the city, through an area renowned for its old water mills.
+In the afternoon, take a gentle hike in the countryside not far from the city, through an area renowned for its old water mills.

-The rest of the day is free to explore and have dinner on your own at one of the many restaurants in this lovely part of town.
+The rest of the day is free to explore this lovely part of town.

 Day 9 Aradena Gorge Hike

-Making an early start, we transfer to the southern side of the island for the stunning Aradena Gorge hike.
-The gorge leads us to lovely Marmara beach, where we can have a refreshing swim before lunch at a local tavern –the owner is opening up especially for our group!
+Transfer to the southern side of the island for the stunning Aradena Gorge hike.
+The gorge leads to lovely Marmara beach, where you can have a refreshing swim before lunch at a local tavern.

-From Marmara beach, we take a water taxi to Loutro – a fishing village with no road access.
-For anyone in the group with energy to spare, there is the option of hiking to Loutro along the coastal path.
+From Marmara beach, take a water taxi to Loutro – a fishing village with no road access or as another option, hike to Loutro along a challenging coastal path.

 Finally we relax in Loutro, enjoying the vibe of this remote settlement and having dinner in a harbourside restaurant.